Mid Mountains Legal Blog

 The significance of gifts or contributions made by third parties

-When determining an application to divide assets and liabilities between separated spouses/de-facto partners, the Federal Circuit and Family Court of Australia (FCFCOA), considers who made the contributions to the acquisition, maintenance and improvement of property.
+When determining an application to divide assets and liabilities between separated spouses/de-facto partners, the Federal Circuit and Family Court of Australia considers who made the contributions to the acquisition, maintenance and improvement of property.

 What is a Contribution?